There are more than 12,000 species of ants in the world, and more than 700 in the U.S. alone, all differing in how they defend themselves.

-However, many house-infesting ant species are so small that their mandibles aren't able to hurt people when they bite.
-It's actually the sting that some ants dole out that hurt, which we'll talk more about below.
-These stings may be mistaken for bites.
+However, many house-infesting ant species are so small that their mandibles generally aren't able to hurt people when they bite.
+It's actually the sting that some ants dole out that hurts, which we'll talk more about below.
+These ant stings may be mistaken for bites.

 Typically, ants will sting if they feel they or their nests are being threatened or if they're attempting to get food.

 Fortunately, while inconvenient and irritating, most ant stings are relatively harmless.
 Regardless of the species responsible, ant stings are typically accompanied by redness, pain, burning, mild swelling and possibly itching.

 In most cases, symptoms will subside within a few days.